ali2236/loader/README.md

 The `LoadingMixin` adds all the necessary flags to your stateful widget's state to turn it to a FutureBuilder like widget.

+`load` is called before the first `didChangeDependencies`, so you can use `context` to access inherited widgets.

 their are two flags:

 1. loading : true if the load function is still running